framaz/phf/README.md

 * pytest and pytest_asyncio for testing

 ## Installation

+Just download the newest release and install it with pip.

+Also you can build it yourself:

 1. Clone the repo and navigate to the repo root folder.
 2. Download setuptools and wheel: ```python -m pip install --user --upgrade setuptools wheel```
 3. ```python setup.py sdist bdist_wheel```